lexicalunit/event-watch/README.md

 ### Time and Display Formats

-Time formats such as `timeFormatSameDay` and `timeFormatOtherDay` are specified using [moment.js's format specification](http://momentjs.com/docs/#/displaying/format/).
+Time formats such as `timeFormatSameDay` and `timeFormatOtherDay` must fit [moment.js's format specification](http://momentjs.com/docs/#/displaying/format/).
 Display formats like `Display Format` and `Display Format Tooltip` are strings that specify how your event times should be displayed in the status bar or tooltip areas.
 The following values are permitted and will be interpolated automatically in display formats:

 - `$title`: The title of the event as defined by its key in `schedules` or `subscriptions`.
 - `$time`: The time of the next occurring event, formatted according to either `timeFormatSameDay` or `timeFormatOtherDay` as appropriate.